 This write-up will help you develop a better understanding about the art of watercoloring.
 In this article, we have discussed the following topics:

-- Advantages of using this product
+- Advantages of watercolor paints

 Paint is made up of solvents, pigments, resins, and other additives.
 The pigments offer paint color, and solvents simplify the applying process.
 The resins help to dry and the additives act as a filler agent.
 You may come across natural as well as synthetic pigments.
 It is wise to opt for natural pigments.